Manasi3112/Daily-Coding-Challenge/README.md

 ## DAY 2
-PROBLEM : First and last occurrences of x
+PROBLEM : First and last occurrences of x.

 Given a sorted array arr containing n elements with possibly duplicate elements, the task is to find indexes of first and last occurrences of an element x in the given array.

 Example 1: